 After dividing the map, the adjacency matrix of the cells can be created.
 Two cells are adjacent if they have a common boundary, and the boundary has a given number of common points.
-The purpose of cell decomposition-based methods is to visit every cell exactly once, although it is not always possible.
-Knowing the adjacency matrix of the cells, a traversal can be planned, as it is known which cell can be visited from the current one.
-After creating the traversal, a path can be planned which leads through the cells in the given order and reaches every free point of the configuration.
+The purpose of cell decomposition-based methods is to visit every cell once, although it is not always possible.
+If the adjacency matrix of the cells is known, a traversal can be planned, as it is known which cell can be visited from the current one.
+After creating the traversal, a path can be planned that leads through the cells in a given order reaching every free point of the configuration.

-Grid based path planning
+Grid-based path planning

-In contrast to the cell decomposition-based methods, grid-based methods divide the map into same sized cells, called grid.
-The cells are classified into two groups, the ones, which have obstacle points inside the cell, and the ones, which do not have any point of obstacles inside.
+In contrast to the cell decomposition-based methods, grid-based methods divide the map into same-sized cells, called a grid.
+The cells are classified into two groups, those that have obstacle points inside the cell and those without obstacle points.

-The wavefront algorithm [9] assigns distance values to every cell in the map, each neighbouring cell gets one bigger distance value, starting from the initial cell, whose distance value is 0.
-The traversal of the cells is based on distance values, the neighbouring unvisited cell with the biggest distance value is the following cell.
-If more unvisited neighbouring cells have the same distance value, the following cell is selected randomly.
+The wavefront algorithm [9] assigns distance values to every cell in the map, with each neighbouring cell being assigned one larger distance value, starting from the initial cell, which has a distance value of 0.
+The traversal of the cells is based on distance values, and the neighbouring unvisited cell with the largest distance value is the following cell.
+If a number of unvisited neighbouring cells have the same distance value, the following cell is selected randomly.
 An example of this method can be seen in Figure 7.